-The student will continue the fieldwork experience.
+- The student will continue the fieldwork experience.
 There is no guarantee of the outcome.
-Possible outcomes may include:

-- The student corrects the deficiencies and successfully completes the fieldwork experience.
-A learning contract may be utilized to facilitate this process, with all parties agreeing to the expectations. - The student continues, but does not achieve a passing score despite remediation efforts.
+Possible outcomes may include: - The student corrects the deficiencies and successfully completes the fieldwork experience.
+A learning contract may be utilized to facilitate this process, with all parties agreeing to the expectations. - The student continues but does not achieve a passing score despite remediation efforts.
 The student would receive a grade of "no credit" (NCR) for the fieldwork experience. - The student may withdraw from the fieldwork experience immediately.
 The student must log on to their registration page and indicate that they are withdrawing from the course.
 Depending on the date of withdrawal from the course, the student will receive a grade of "W" or "NCR."
 The Level II fieldwork experience must be repeated in its entirety. - The fieldwork site may request that the academic program withdraw the student from the fieldwork experience.
 In accordance with the terms of the affiliation agreement (contract) between the site and the academic program, the facility may be required to state their reasons for the request in writing.
 If the academic program withdraws the student from the fieldwork experience, the student's fieldwork will end at that time, and a grade of "W" or "NCR" is given for the course.
 The Level II fieldwork experience must be repeated in its entirety.

-If a student's fieldwork experience results in an unsuccessful outcome, the student will meet with the AFWC to reflect on the experience and develop a remediation plan to address concerns which were identified during the fieldwork experience.
-The student will complete the agreed upon remediation process prior to engaging in another Level II fieldwork experience.
+If a student's fieldwork experience results in an unsuccessful outcome, the professional program will extend up to one year.
+The student will meet with program director to discuss an individualized plan for program completion and the AFWC to reflect on the experience and develop a remediation plan to address concerns which were identified during the fieldwork experience.
+The student may need to enroll in OT790 for 1 unit to complete the agreed upon remediation process prior to engaging in another Level II fieldwork experience.
 This may include additional clinical experience in the specific area of practice, reading, and/or other strategies.
 When the remediation process is successfully completed, the student will be scheduled for another Level II fieldwork experience according to the academic program's course registration requirements (i.e., semester registration deadlines) and the Student Handbook.

 A student may repeat OT 636 either for the first Level II fieldwork OR for the second Level II fieldwork BUT NOT BOTH.
-A student who does not successfully complete Level II fieldwork as described above will be dismissed from the occupational therapy doctorate program, will be ineligible for credentialing by NBCOT, and will not be permitted to practice occupational therapy.
+A student who does not successfully complete Level II fieldwork as described above will be dismissed from the occupational therapy doctorate program at USC, will be ineligible for credentialing by NBCOT, and will not be permitted to practice occupational therapy.